 Get combined hospital and extras cover in one simple package with Australian Unity

 When you’re looking for health insurance, you can create your own cover by picking separate hospital and extras policies.
-You can then choose to either get both policies from the same provider or each one from a different provider.
+You can then choose to either get both policies from the same fund or each one from a different fund.
 Another option is to get a hospital and extras policy for complete health cover.

 These health packages can be cost effective, but might not have the cover you need.
 Check out the features of Australian Unity combined health plans and see if they are right for you.